MMDSNIPER/Halloween/README.md

 ![](http://s6.picofile.com/file/8376568834/halloweenpack.png)
 # Halloween Pack
-This Pack Have Loading screen and Weather script more Ability coming soon.
+This pack contains a loading screen with an auto-play audio over it + an In-game Weather and Style as shown in the ScreenShot

 # Tip
 ```
 you can change the music file in here.